zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrades-and-updates/upgrading-from-liferay-commerce-1.1.x.md

 1. Deploy the `LPKG` to the `${liferay.home}/deploy` folder.
     > To learn more about deploying applications to Liferay DXP, see [Liferay Home](https://help.liferay.com/hc/en-us/articles/360028712272-Liferay-Home).
-1. Verify that something similar to the following message appears in the application server console:
+1. Verify that the messages similar to those shown below appear in the application server console:

     ```
-    2019-08-12 21:53:43.847 INFO  [com.liferay.portal.kernel.deploy.auto.AutoDeployScanner][AutoDeployDir:261] Processing Liferay Commerce Enterprise 2.0.5.lpkg
+    Processing Liferay Commerce Enterprise x.x.x.lpkg
-    2019-08-13 18:12:56.713 INFO  [fileinstall-/../../liferay-commerce-enterprise-1.1.6/osgi/marketplace][LPKGArtifactInstaller:202] The portal instance needs to be restarted to complete the installation of file:/../../liferay-commerce-enterprise-1.1.6/osgi/marketplace/Liferay%20Commerce%20-%20API.lpkg
-    2019-08-13 18:12:56.715 INFO  [fileinstall-/../../liferay-commerce-enterprise-1.1.6/osgi/marketplace][LPKGArtifactInstaller:202] The portal instance needs to be restarted to complete the installation of file:/../../liferay-commerce-enterprise-1.1.6/osgi/marketplace/Liferay%20Commerce%20-%20Impl.lpkg
     ```

+    ```
+    The portal instance needs to be restarted to complete the installation of file:/../../liferay-commerce-enterprise-1.1.6/osgi/marketplace/Liferay%20Commerce%20-%20API.lpkg
+    ```

+    ```
+    The portal instance needs to be restarted to complete the installation of file:/../../liferay-commerce-enterprise-1.1.6/osgi/marketplace/Liferay%20Commerce%20-%20Impl.lpkg
+    ```

 1. Shut down the application server.

 ## Apply the Latest Fix Pack (Subscribers Only)

-Before upgrading Liferay Commerce, update the base Liferay Digital Experience Platform (DXP) Fix Pack to the latest release.
-(For example, Liferay Commerce Enterprise 2.0.6 is built on Liferay DXP 7.1 Fix Pack 14.)
+Before upgrading Liferay Commerce, update Liferay Digital Experience Platform (DXP) to the latest available fix pack release.
+For example, if upgrading to Liferay Commerce Enterprise 2.0.6 - upgrading Liferay DXP to Fix Pack 14 is required.
 The latest fix pack releases are available from [Help Center](https://customer.liferay.com/downloads).

-Fix Packs are applied to the Liferay DXP installation using the Liferay Patching Tool.
-If the Patching Tool has not been installed yet, please see [Using the Patching Tool](https://help.liferay.com/hc/articles/360018176551-Using-the-Patching-Tool) and [Configuring the Patching Tool](https://help.liferay.com/hc/articles/360018176611-Configuring-the-Patching-Tool).
+Fix Packs are applied to a Liferay DXP installation using the Liferay Patching Tool.
+See [Using the Patching Tool](https://help.liferay.com/hc/articles/360018176551-Using-the-Patching-Tool) and [Configuring the Patching Tool](https://help.liferay.com/hc/articles/360018176611-Configuring-the-Patching-Tool) for more information.

-Next, see the instructions in [Installing Patches](https://help.liferay.com/hc/en-us/articles/360028810512-Installing-Patches) to apply the fix pack.
+Next, apply the fix pack.
+See [Installing Patches](https://help.liferay.com/hc/en-us/articles/360028810512-Installing-Patches) for more information.
 If Liferay DXP was [installed manually](https://help.liferay.com/hc/articles/360017896672-Installing-Liferay-DXP-Manually-) (for example, on WebLogic), see [Installing Patches on the Liferay DXP 7.1 WAR](https://help.liferay.com/hc/articles/360018176651-Installing-patches-on-the-Liferay-DXP-7-1-WAR).

+To verify Fix Pack installation do the following:

+1. Run `patching-tool info` in this `${liferay.home}/patching-tool`

 1. Verify that the fix pack has been applied: